damphyr/gaudi/doc/CONFIGURATION.md

 Gaudi has a simple precedence system: Last one wins.

-Also compiler options and linker options can be overriden in the component build configuration files and environment variables can be used to pass values to Gaudi.
+Environment variables can be used to pass values to Gaudi.

+The 'last one wins' rule has one exception: compiler and linker options defined in program configuration files are *added* to the global compiler and linker options.
+The reason for this is to allow program specific settings (mostly defines) without duplicating all the options.

 ### Environment Variables